-According to the EU Commission, Mobile Health (mHealth) covers health practice supported by mobile devices, monitoring devices, and other wireless devices.
-To deliver such practices, applications that belong to mHealth categories, such as fitness tracking apps, medical reference apps, and nutrition apps, collect data about users’ health status, lifestyle activity, physiological status, geo positioning, genetics, and much more.
+According to the EU Commission, mHealth (Mobile Health) covers health practice supported by mobile devices, monitoring devices, and other wireless devices.
+Digital health applications include fitness tracking apps, medical reference apps, and nutrition apps, collecting data about users’ health status, lifestyle activity, physiological status, geo-positioning, and genetics.

-What is exactly health data?
+What is health data?

 According to the definition given by Article 29 Data Protection Working Party, an independent UE body with advisory status, health data (in relation to mHealth) is:

-- medical data providing information about the physical or mental health status of someone (the data subject), generated in a professional medical context;
+- medical data providing information about the physical or mental health status of someone (the data subject), generated in a professional medical context.

-- raw data collected by apps or devices that can be used to induce, individually or aggregated with others, someone’s health status or health risk;
+- raw data collected by apps or devices that can be used to induce, individually or aggregated with others, someone’s health status or health risk.

 - data that in general permit to induce someone’s health status or risk independently form accuracy, legitimacy or adequacy of this induction.

 This definition covers a broad range of apps, from medical references, nutrition, to diagnostics and fitness tracking application.